AriFordsham/GHCWiki/late-dmd.md

 If demand analysis removes all the value arguments from a function f in A.hs and B.hs uses that function, compilation of B.hs will crash.
 The problem is that the regeneration of the body of f in B will attempt to apply f to a `realWorld#` argument because there is no -ffun-to-thunk flag.
 However, f no longer accepts any arguments, since it was compiled with -ffun-to-thunk.
 Boom.

-## -flate-dmd-anal

--flate-dmd-anal adds a second demand analysis with a subsequent invocation of the simplifier just before CorePrep.
-Cf [\#7782](https://gitlab.haskell.org//ghc/ghc/issues/7782)
+---

-### Effect on .hi file size and .a file size
+## Effect on .hi file size and .a file size

 The comparison in this section page uses [ef017944600cf4e153aad686a6a78bfb48dea67a](/trac/ghc/changeset/ef017944600cf4e153aad686a6a78bfb48dea67a/ghc) as the base commit — after measuring, I rebased my patch to apply it to [33c880b43ed72d77f6b1d95d5ccefbd376c78c78](/trac/ghc/changeset/33c880b43ed72d77f6b1d95d5ccefbd376c78c78/ghc)